 3. Canatara Beach

 Canatara Beach is another Blue Flag beach in Ontario.
 Even on an overcast day, like the day we visited, the water was remarkably clear!
+For a quick cheat sheet on what to do at Canatara Beach, click here.

 4. Visit Pinery Provincial Park